 If you have been arrested for any charge, you want to find the best attorney who can help you fight the charges.
-You might be tempted to just search for a “defense lawyer near me,” but if you don’t know what to look for, you might not end up getting someone with the experience and skills you need.
+You might even just search for a “defense lawyer near me,” but if you don’t know what to look for, you might not find someone with the experience and skills you need.
 I am attorney Peter Liss and I have over 35 years of experience helping thousands of people fight all types of criminal charges.
-I can help you with your case from the beginning all the way to the end, including helping you find the best attorney and what to ask during your initial consultation.
+I can help you with your case from beginning to end, including aiding you in finding the best attorney and what to ask during your initial consultation.

 How to Find the Best Attorney

-If you’ve never been in legal trouble before, you might not know where to turn when you are arrested.
+If this is the first time you’ve found yourself in legal trouble, you might not know where to turn.
 You may be inclined to search online for a “defense attorney near me,” but you probably don’t know what to look for when hiring one.
-While you might consider reviews from past clients or ask your friends or family for advice on who they recommend, ultimately you’ll need to make the decision for yourself.
+While you might consider reviews from past clients or ask your friends or family for recommendations, you’ll ultimately need to make the decision yourself.
 Here are some tips to help you hire the best lawyer for your needs:

 Make Sure He is Easy to Get a Hold of

-If someone is too busy to meet you in person, listen to you and answer any questions you might have, then you should question whether or not he will have enough time to provide you with the help you need to successfully fight the charges you are facing.
-Peter M. Liss, is available to clients all hours of the day thanks to his 24-hour live answering service, and as a solo practitioner, he ensures he offers each of his clients personalized and dedicated service.
+If someone is too busy to meet you in person, listen to you and answer any questions you might have, then you should question whether or not he will have enough time to help you successfully fight the charges you are facing.
+Peter M. Liss is available to clients at all hours of the day thanks to his 24-hour live answering service.
+As a solo practitioner, he offers each client personalized and dedicated service.

 Check Ratings, Especially on AVVO

 When trying to find the best attorney, check rating sites like Yelp and Google, but don’t forget to check AVVO, a top legal website that offers ratings and reviews for 95% of all American lawyers.
 I have 75 five-star reviews and a near perfect rating on the site.
-Also look around to see if he has been given any prestigious awards or honors, such as earning an AV rating from Martindale-Hubbell (like I have earned), which is only given to lawyers who have been judged by his fellow attorneys to have demonstrated the highest level of legal skills and standards in the field.
+Also, see if he has any prestigious awards or honors.
+For example, I have an AV rating from Martindale-Hubbell, meaning my fellow attorneys have judged me to demonstrate the highest level of legal skills and standards in the field.

 You may also want to check the State Bar Association website to see if he has any complaints, misconduct charges or malpractice accusations against him.
 In my case, the answer is no.